micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 You can start and investigate example with Makefile target commands `make start`, `make cli-c`, etc.
 (See example README for details) and stop it with `make stop`.

-## Build and use NETCONF NED package for NSO
+## Build and link NETCONF NED package for NSO

 First, we need to set-up NSO directory and enter it.
 Run in `shell 2`: